On Borel subalgebras of quantum groups: Example A2

-These expectations would lead to the following cases: \begin{itemize} \item $\supp(\phi_+)=\supp(\phi_-)=\{\}$ i.e. $\phi_+,\phi_i$ trivial.
-These are the homogeneous Borel algebras and we have already discussed them in Section \ref{sec_standardBorel}.
+These expectations would lead to the following candidates: \begin{itemize} \item $\supp(\phi_+)=\supp(\phi_-)=\{\}$ i.e. $\phi_+,\phi_-$ trivial.
+These are the homogeneous Borel subalgebras and we have already discussed them in Section \ref{sec_standardBorel}.
 They are reflections of $U^-$, explicitly

 \item $\supp(\phi_+)=\supp(\phi_-)=\{\alpha_1\}$, then in particular we must have $\alpha_1\in \Phi^+[w_\pm]$ leaving the three cases $w_\pm=s_1,s_1s_2,s_1s_2s_1$ with $w_\pm'=s_1w_\pm=1,s_2,s_2s_1$.
 The relation $w_-'^{-1}w_+=w_0$ leaves the following three cases:\\